mertalpuguz/spotify-data-analysis/README.md

 # spotify-data-analysis
 Project Overview:
 This project is focused on analyzing Spotify listening history to explore changes in musical preferences and to build a music recommendation system.
-The analysis involves examining shifts in music genres and mood pre- and post-pandemic.
+The analysis involves examining shifts in music genres and moods pre- and post-pandemic.
 The recommendation system uses machine learning techniques to suggest similar songs based on user input.

+My Hypothesis: I hypothesize that the kinds of music that I am listening to after the pandemic have more cultural genres like Turkish pop, and Turkish classics than pre-pandemic.
 Data Analysis: Analyze changes in music preferences over time, focusing on genres and mood (valence, energy, tempo).

-Music Recommendation: Recommend songs that are similar to a user's chosen track based on various musical features.
+Music Recommendation: Recommend songs similar to a user's chosen track based on various musical features.

 Data:
 The project utilizes personal Spotify listening history.
 The data is divided into two periods: